Saturday, August 5, 2023

 We saw the trains on the back.

-US TVA F2021 COLBERT STEAM PLANT Turn-about
+US TVA F2021 COLBERT STEAM PLANT Turn-around

 We rode to Florence and ate lunch at Chick-fil-A.

 Ava ordered a kid's meal with chicken nuggets, waffle fries, and Chocolate milk.
-She also ordered ice cream but didn't eat it.
+She also ordered ice cream, but didn't eat it.
 I finished it off.

-Once she finished eating, she wanted to play, so I said go on.
+Once she finished eating, she wanted to play, so I said Go on.

-Ava eating Chicken nuggets.
+Ava is eating Chicken nuggets.

 2023 July 18-21, Trip to The Alpine Village of Helen, Georgia (4 days)